vladimirok5959/golang-ip2location/README.md

 ## DB auto update

 Right now, application is not designed for automatically refreshing database.
-Application just load pre-downloaded dabase file, load it once on startup and used it.
+Application just load pre-downloaded dabase file, load it on startup and reread database every 60 minutes (interval can be changed by `ENV_DB_UPDATE_TIME` variable), but database file need to update manually.
 So you must care about refreshing databse by yourself by using for example crontab and included `db-update.sh` script.
 Example for crontab file:

 ```sh
 0    2    1    *    *    root    /var/ip2location/db-update.sh "your token" "/var/ip2location/data/IP2LOCATION-LITE-DB3.BIN" > /dev/null 2>&1